Uncertainty-Aware Bayes' Rule and Its Applications

 when $\alpha_3 < \alpha_1 + \alpha_2$, provided that the right-hand-side terms are integrable on $\Theta$.
 When $\alpha_3 = \alpha_1 + \alpha_2$, $p_g(\vec \theta | \vec y)$ is an arbitrary distribution supported on the set $\Theta^*$ where $ \Theta^* \defeq \argmax_{\vec \theta} \alpha_1 \ln p(\vec \theta) + \alpha_2 \ln l(\vec \theta) $ contains all weighted maximum \textit {a-posteriori} estimates. \end{theorem} \begin{proof} See Appendix \ref{append:gen-posterior-dist} in supplementary materials. \end{proof}

-In Theorem \ref{thm:gen-posterior-dist} and throughout this paper, we only consider the case where $\alpha_3 \le \alpha_1 + \alpha_2$ for technical simplicity; see the proof of Theorem \ref{thm:gen-posterior-dist} for details.
-By rewriting the generalized posterior distribution in \eqref{eq:gen-bayes-rule} for notational simplicity, we introduce the $(\alpha,\beta)$-posterior. \begin{definition}[$(\alpha,\beta)$-Posterior] The $(\alpha,\beta)$-posterior induced by the prior distribution $p(\vec \theta)$ and the likelihood distribution $l(\vec \theta)$ is defined as
+By rewriting the uncertainty-ware posterior distribution in \eqref{eq:gen-bayes-rule} for notational simplicity, we introduce the $(\alpha,\beta)$-posterior. \begin{definition}[$(\alpha,\beta)$-Posterior] The $(\alpha,\beta)$-posterior induced by the prior distribution $p(\vec \theta)$ and the likelihood distribution $l(\vec \theta)$ is defined as